 However, for now, nine bars remains the benchmark.
 In fact, controlling pressure is something that can only be achieved on high-end espresso machines with pressure profiling capabilities.

 Why would you want to adjust variables such as grind size and water temperature?
 Let’s take light and medium roasts as an example.
 Roasting degrades the cellular structure of coffee beans, making them more soluble.
 Light roasts, being less roasted, are in turn less soluble.
 This can lead to under extraction – i.e. a more acidic, almost sour, flavor profile – unless the recipe is manipulated to match.
 (This is why many roasters create “espresso roasts”, which are darker than their filter counterparts.)

 So, to sum up: there are a lot of ways to manipulate espresso recipes, including changing brew time, grind size, water temperature, pressure, and more.
-But for espresso, you want a fine grind, and nine bars is generally considered the magic number for pressure.
+A fine grind is needed for espresso and the ideal pressure is nine bars.
 This, in turn, dictates a time of 25–30 seconds.

 Of course, there are also many other aspects that are key to great espresso: the tamp, the coffee roast date, the coffee dose, bean density, equipment quality, portafilter basket size, water hardness, room temperature… But those are all topics for other articles.

 The perfect espresso shot is the result of control over numerous variables.
 Credit: Michael Flores

 Clearing Up Crema Confusion

 There’s one more point of confusion we should look at: crema.